Oh, is that snow outside? Winter must be right around the corner.

 If you can’t avoid the outdoors, regularly wash your hands and face to keep pesky pet hair or mildew spores from being breathed in.

-Other winter allergies arise from mold spores and pet dander from dogs.
+Other winter allergies arise from pet dander from dogs and cats.
 These indoor air pollutants that originate inside your home.

 In this case it is important to frequently clean your home.
 A good HEPA vacuum cleaner will help in picking up animal dander and large dust particles.

 You would think in the winter that allergies would be less common.
 For example, pollen isn’t so much of a problem since many plants aren’t blooming like in the fall or spring.

 When it turns cold, we turn on our heating systems.
 For many of us this means dust that has collected in the HVAC system is now blown throughout your home.
 Dust mite allergies are also a problem.

 To help relieve a winter allergy like dust it is good to have your ducts cleaned from time to time.

 Another tip is to regularly replace your furnace filters.
 While no one likes to replace them every few months, this is important in helping to keep your home clean and minimizes the stress on your HVAC system.
 It is far cheaper to replace the air filters than to use more energy to heat your home or repairs to your heating system.